 We are delighted to announce the winners of the One Cell At A Time poetry challenge, run in collaboration with The Poetry Society’s Young Poets Network with Newcastle Centre for the Literary Arts (NCLA).

-Young people aged 25 and younger were challenged to write poems that played with the language and sounds of the ground-breaking research from the Human Cell Atlas.
+Young people aged 25 and under were challenged to write poems that played with the language and sounds of the ground-breaking research from the Human Cell Atlas.

 All six of the winning poems inspired by the language of the Human Cell Atlas research can be heard and read below, and also on the Young Poets Network website.

 The competition was judged by a panel led by poet and critic Theresa Muñoz from NCLA, One Cell at a Time project curator Dr. Suzy O’Hara, and Newcastle University scientist Professor Muzlifah Haniffa.

 Congratulations to the winners: